um-computacion-tm/scrabble-2023-Gaston-Irusta/*Changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
 ## [Unreleased]
+## [0.2.2] - 2023-10-22
+## Added
+# I've fixed some minor bugs.
+Added methods to get the value of a tile and move the wild tile to the player's end tile list.
+The first
+# method will be applied when the player uses a wild tile, it will search for the tile value with a letter form the word the player
+# wants to put on the board, then the wild tile will have the correct letter and value.
+The second method takes the wild tile from the
+# player's list of tiles and moves it to the end.
+It removes it and adds it back to the end of the list.
+Also, I tested to see if they
+# work correctly, and they do.
+Additionally, I have improved the Main class to make testing easier.

 ## [0.2.1] - 2023-10-21
 ## Added
 # The complex issue was fixed and now I've made a class main to make ir easier to test with the methods of the class.
 I also add the